codeigniter4/CodeIgniter4/user_guide_src/source/libraries/security.rst

 Token Randomization
 -------------------

-To mitigate compression side-channel attacks like `BREACH`_, and prevent an attacker from guessing the CSRF tokens, you can configure token randomization (default off).
+To mitigate compression side-channel attacks like `BREACH`_, and prevent an attacker from guessing the CSRF tokens, you can configure token randomization (off by default).

 If you enable it, a random mask is added to the token and used to scramble it.